binafy/laravel-user-monitoring/README.md

 1. Publish the [Migrations](#publish)

-2. Use `VisitMonitoringMiddleware` in Kernel.php, you can go to the `App/Http` folder and open the `Kernel.php` file and add `VisitMonitoringMiddleware` into your middleware for example:
+2. Use `VisitMonitoringMiddleware` in Kernel.php.
+You can go to the `App/Http` folder and open the `Kernel.php` file and add `VisitMonitoringMiddleware` into your middleware, for example:

 ```php
 use Binafy\LaravelUserMonitoring\Middlewares\VisitMonitoringMiddleware;